TraceMind Logo

 I was prepared for the free tier to be a crippled demo.
 It's not.

-The full hybrid search engine, semantic plus keyword, with the same ranking algorithm as Pro.
-365-day retention.
+The full hybrid search engine, semantic plus keyword, with the same ranking algorithm as Pro. captured-history retention that defaults to keep forever, subject to browser storage capacity.
 Unlimited pages.
 You can save and bookmark pages into a dedicated view, and saved pages never expire even after the retention window.
 There's even a one-click Chrome history import that pulls in your existing titles and URLs to give you a starting point.

 I pay for Pro because the offline snapshots and encrypted exports are worth it for my research workflow.
 But the free tier is where most people should start.
 The search alone justifies the install.